hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 Today we're going to go through how to access Unix/Linux and some of the basic shell commands.
 We will be doing this by manipulating an example dataset from a small RNA-seq experiment.

-Since we are going to be working with this data on our remote server, **HMS Orchestra**, we first need to log onto the server.
+Since we are going to be working with this data on our remote server, [HMS Orchestra](https://rc.hms.harvard.edu/#orchestra), we first need to log onto the server.
 After we're logged on, we will each make our own copy of the example data folder.

 ## Logging in